 Leadership is a vital aspect of congregational ministry.
 In my ministry, the leadership I offer comes in two primary modes: vision-casting, and facilitation.
 Casting vision comes from exploring with a church not only its goals and priorities, but also its collective gifts and characteristics, and discerning a way forward, a plan that meets the goals while remaining true to the unique character of that church.
 To cast vision means offer a vision to the congregation, consistent with this exploration and discernment, of how the church can live out its principles and values, and engage its liberal religious mission within the church, and in the larger community.
 This also involves presenting that vision and mission to lay leaders and members in such a way that they do not feel forced to assent to the minister's view, but feel invited to buy into this vision that rises out of the congregation, to claim ownership of it.
-Especially in times of transition, there is an important call for the church to live into its vision, and to live out its mission, while always keeping our focus, not inward, but out toward those to whom you minister.
+The important call for the church is to live into its vision, and to live out its mission, while always keeping our focus, not inward, but out toward those to whom you minister.
 As I summarize these points: “Affirm your identity.
 Discern your calling.
 Serve your community.”

 A significant aspect of my leadership role is to help set the conditions in which all stakeholders can claim their voice at the table, while also enforcing appropriate boundaries through any decision-making process.
 Both in my settled ministry, and my various interim church settings, I worked closely with the boards of those congregations to rethink their understanding of governance, and clarify which issues truly demanded direct board involvement, and which were better delegated to staff members, lay leaders, board committees, and/or ministry teams.
 This involves gathering and equipping the people of the church, or larger community, in such a way as to promote their use of their individual and collective power to gain insights, reach decisions, and make changes that benefit the whole group.